brettz9/eslint-plugin-privileges/README.md

         `$(npm bin)/eslint --no-inline-config --no-eslintrc --config=".eslintrc.js" .`
         1. Should ensure no other extensions are used (where they can be)!
     - `no-eval`
+    - `no-extend-native`
+    - Rules for checking ES6 templates and string concat to `res.end()` or what not?
+        But need to track that string had a user variable
     - `no-global-assign`
     - [no-restricted-globals](https://eslint.org/docs/rules/no-restricted-globals)
     - [no-restricted-properties](https://eslint.org/docs/rules/no-restricted-properties)